Feature Extraction for Novelty Detection in Network Traffic: Results

 We now consider the effects of information in packet headers on novelty detection, focusing on the information available in various TCP flags.
 We focus on the following eight flags in each packet: FIN, SYN, RST, PSH, ACK, URG, ECE, and CWR, and TTL.
 We do not include IP address or port information in this part of our analysis.
 Given the already established benefits (or at least invariance in AUC) of including packet size information, we now take representations such as STATS, IAT+SIZE and SAMP-SIZE as baselines to which we concatenate packet header information (for each packet in a flow) and record differences in performance.

-In general, we observe no significant degradation in performance in adding header information, and in fact, observe improvements for some datasets such as SFrig under OCSVM and KDE (novel activity detection) where we might not necessarily expect such header information to help.
-The simple explanation is that in fact, even for problems such as activity detection, a device might switch destination IP or ports depending on the type of activity being performed.

 Figure \ref{fig:diffpacketheader} presents the differences in AUC obtained with packet header information minus that obtained without header information.
+In general we observe no \emph{statistically} significant degradation in performance in adding header information, except in the rare case of (i) CTU, using SAMP-SIZE features under OCSVM, (ii) to a lesser extent, UNB(PC4) using IAT+SIZE under AE, and (iii) UNB(PC1) using STATS under PCA.

-The same trends are observed across ML approaches.
-As might be expected, we observe the most significant improvements on those datasets corresponding to (1) detecting malicious activity (UNB)---where infected traffic might be rerouted to new destinations, thereby resulting in traffic with different distributions of packet TTL values corresponding to the different, new destinations---or (2) detecting novel devices (CTU, MAWI)---where header information such as certain TCP options can a device or operating system pertinent to a device.
+In terms of performance improvements due to header information, similar trends are observed across ML approaches.
+As might be expected, {we observe significant improvements on those datasets corresponding to (1) detecting malicious activity (UNB, CTU)}---where infected traffic might be rerouted to new destinations, thereby resulting in traffic with different distributions of packet TTL values corresponding to the different, new destinations---or (2) detecting novel devices (CTU, MAWI)---where header information such as certain TCP options are often specific to a particular device or operating system.
+Interestingly, for less obvious reasons (discussed below), we observe improvements in some cases for \emph{novel activity detection}, namely for the SFrig dataset under OCSVM, KDE, and PCA.

-Although TV \& PC seem to be an exception to (2), the general lack of improvement is simply due to the fact that AUC's for the baseline representations were already near perfect (close to 1) across ML approaches (see Table \ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters}).
+Although TV\&RT seem to be an exception to (2), the general lack of improvement is simply due to the fact that AUC's for the baseline representations were already near perfect (close to 1) across ML approaches (see Table \ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters}).
 This happens to also be the case (i.e., near perfect AUC's) for those baseline representations where we observe little difference in AUC for the two detection problems (1) and (2).
 The most improvement across ML methods is observed for MAWI where the baseline representations yielded poor AUC's to start with (Table \ref{tab:OCSVM_IF_AE_and_KDE_with_best_parameters}).